rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 But we need to keep one thing in mind, i.e, you can only call methods on an anonymous inner class reference that are defined in the reference variable type.
 So, in the above code, you cannot call `p.push()` as `p` is a reference variable of type `Popcorn` and `Popcorn` class does not have any method named `push()`.

+* Flavor 2:

+The only difference between flavor one and flavor two is that flavor one creates an anonymous subclass of the specified class type, whereas flavor two creates an __anonymous implementer of the specified interface type__.

+{% highlight java linenos %}
+interface Cookable {
+    public void cook();
+}

+class Food {
+    Cookable c = new Cookable() {
+        public void cook() {
+            System.out.println("anonymous cookable implementer");
+        }
+    };
+}
+{% endhighlight %}

+This is the only time you will ever see the syntax `new Cookable()` where `Cookable` is an interface rather than a non-abstract class type.
+Think about it: You can't instantiate an interface, yet that's what the above code looks like it's doing.
+But, of course, it's not instantiating a `Cookable` object, it's creating an instance of a new anonymous implementer of `Cookable`.

+#### Some obvious points:

+* Anonymous Inner Class can implement only one interface.
+There simply isn't any mechanism to say that your anonymous inner class is going to implement multiple interfaces.
+* Anonymous Inner Class can't extend a class and implement an interface at the same time.
+* If the Anonymous Inner Class is a subclass of a class type, it automatically becomes an implementer of any interfaces implemented by the superclass.

+### Argument Defined Anonymous Inner Class